Magic-Abracadabra/Reward-Dissolving-and-Teleportation-Mechanism/README.md

-This is a part of my Graduation Thesis.
-I devised a new Reinforcement Learning Algorithm that made RL stable and faster to converge by using Teleportation Mechanism and Reward Dissolving.
-This algorithm demonstrates the best performance.
-Apart from that, I attempted to obselete learning rate in RL, making RL easier to fine-tune.
+A new Reinforcement Learning Algorithm was proposed which made RL stable and faster to converge using **Teleportation Mechanism** and Reward Dissolving.
+Apart from that, a learning-rate-free RL algorithm was discussed.

+This algorithm can be used to tune your hyperparameters.

 友情提示